Livestock Disease Control Act 1994 (review)

 Compensation decisions – outbreak of an exotic disease

 You may be able to apply to VCAT for a review of the Minister’s decision if the following two conditions are met:

-- you are an owner who has made a claim for compensation because of the destruction of any livestock, premises, livestock product, fodder, fittings or vehicle or the death of any livestock, as a result of an outbreak of an exotic disease
+- you are an owner who made a claim for compensation because of the destruction of any livestock, premises, livestock product, fodder, fittings or vehicle, or the death of any livestock, as a result of an outbreak of an exotic disease

-- the Minister has directed in writing that part of the compensation otherwise payable not be paid to you because you have been convicted of an offence which caused or contributed to the spread of that exotic disease; or the destruction or death of any domestic livestock in respect of which the claim is lodged; or the destruction of any premises, livestock product, fodder, fittings or vehicle in respect of which the claim is lodged.
+- the Minister directed in writing that part of the compensation will not be paid to you because you have been convicted of an offence which caused or contributed:

 You may be able to apply to VCAT for a review of a decision of the Secretary if you are a person whose interests are affected by a decision of the Secretary to: